 - Getting to know your child's interests, strengths, and challenges to better understand how to help your child learn and discover

 - Provide for planned and spontaneous adult-child interactions

-- Provide curriculum which includes; math-science-art-music-language- social skills-and develops fine motor skills and gross motor skills
+- Provide a curriculum which includes; math-science-art-music-language- social skills-and develops fine motor skills and gross motor skills

 As a team, we can work together to provide a fun, safe, learning environment for your child.